-J. Transfers.
+- J. Transfers.
 Should the Resident desire to transfer to another Apartment, the Resident must notify the Company in writing.
 Following receipt of this request, and subject to availability, the Company may grant the Resident an option to move to the next available Apartment of the size requested.
 Upon transfer to a new residence, the Monthly Service Fee for the month in which the move takes place shall be prorated to reflect the percentage of the month that the Resident spends in each type of residence.
 With all transfers, there will be an up-fitting charge for the vacated residence based on the current rate established by the CCRC at the time of the transfer.
-The Resident will move all furnishings and belongings to the new residence within ten (10) days of the established occupancy date for the new residence.
-Any moving expense will be the responsibility of the Resident.

-- K. Death or Transfer of One Resident.
+The Resident will move all furnishings and belongings to the new residence.
+Any moving expense will be the responsibility of the Resident. - K. Death or Transfer of One Resident.
 If one of the Residents named in the Residency and Care Agreement dies, moves out or is permanently transferred to the Healthcare Center or any other nursing center, the remaining Resident will continue to be bound by the terms of the Residency and Care Agreement except that the Monthly Service Fee will be reduced to the single occupancy rate then in effect. - L. Smoking Policy.
 The CCRC is smoke-free.
 No smoking is permitted in the Apartment (to include balconies) or in any other building or location in or on the CCRC's premises.
-The Resident agrees to abide by the CCRC's Rules and Regulations concerning smoking. - M. Pets.
-Subject to the prior written consent of the Company, which such consent shall be at the sole and absolute discretion of the Company, pets may be permitted in the Apartments.
+The Resident agrees to abide by the CCRC's Rules and Regulations concerning smoking. - Pets.
+Subject to the prior written consent of the Company, which such consent shall M. be at the sole and absolute discretion of the Company, pets may be permitted in the Apartments.
 All pets must be on a leash at all times while not in a Resident's Apartment.
 Pets must be healthy, have current shots and rabies immunization, and be free of fleas and other parasites.
 The Resident must provide the Company with documentation that their pets have received all required shots and immunizations.
 The Resident is responsible for any costs expended by the Company for the failure of such Resident to adhere to the CCRC's pet policy, including, but not limited to, the cost of disinfection, cleaning and fumigation.
 Pets are prohibited in the dining spaces, the Wellness Center, the multipurpose room, the chapel, and the art space and activity rooms.
 The Resident understands and agrees that the pet must be removed from the Apartment, upon fourteen (14) days' prior written notice from the Company, if the pet becomes a nuisance to other Residents of the CCRC, as determined by the Company in its sole and absolute discretion.
-The Resident agrees that if the Resident has been approved to have a pet living in the Apartment, and elects to do so, the Resident shall pay a non-refundable pet fee in the amount posted at the time the pet is registered. - N. Health Insurance.
-Prior to the Occupancy Date, the Resident shall provide evidence of health insurance coverage to the Company at a level reasonably satisfactory to the Company.
+The Resident agrees that if the Resident has been approved to have a pet living in the Apartment, and elects to do so, the Resident shall pay a non-refundable pet fee in the amount posted at the time the pet is registered.